 - You can reimburse all employees the same amount, or the maximum amount allowed by the IRS.
 However, you may vary the reimbursement amount by family size or by employee age (again, as long as it’s within the IRS limits).
 There are different ways to vary reimbursement amounts, including:

 - Pick a baseline policy that has MEC and use the premium amounts to set your maximums.
-For example, if a silver-tier Kaiser plan in your area is $400 for self-only coverage and $800 for family coverage, you could set your limits to $400 and $800, respectively.
+For example, if a silver-tier Kaiser plan in your area is $400 for self-only coverage and $800 for family coverage, you could set your plan limits to $400 and $800, respectively.

 - Provide a percentage of the IRS limits.
 For example, you could set the maximum for employees with individual coverage to 50% of the IRS individual limit and the maximum for employees with family coverage to 50% of the IRS family limit.